 Discovery Bible Method:

-For deeper study, as an alternative to the questions above, read the Primary Scriptures above and use the Discovery Bible Method to explore the passages.
+For deeper study, as an alternative to the questions above, read Acts 2 and use the Discovery Bible Method to explore the passage.

 Engage the World Around Us

 Engaging at Faith Promise: Ask God how He can use you as He draws His church closer together.
 Is there anything you can help with so others can hear teaching, spend time with each other, eat together, or pray together?